Skip to content

 add r0, r0, r3

-bx lrYou can see that slow_path has an extra ldr instruction—this is the cost of pushing the fifth argument to the stack.
+We can see that slow_path has one extra ldr instruction—this is the cost of pushing the fifth parameter onto the stack.

-⚠️ Watch Out Do not try to "save parameters" by stuffing a bunch of unrelated variables into a struct and passing a pointer—the struct pointer itself takes up a register slot, and indirect access through a pointer adds a layer of dereference overhead.
-A reasonable design is to keep hot-path function parameters to no more than four basic types of
+⚠️ Warning Don't try to "save parameters" by stuffing a bunch of unrelated variables into a struct and passing a pointer.
+The struct pointer itself occupies a register slot, and accessing through a pointer adds a layer of dereferencing overhead.
+A reasonable design rule is: hot path functions should take no more than four basic type parameters (the size of int/float); only consider passing a struct pointer if there are more.

-The ARM processor's status information is saved in program status registers.
-On Cortex-M, this is split into three sub-registers, collectively called xPSR.
+ARM processors store status information in the Program Status Register.
+On Cortex-M, this is split into three sub-registers collectively known as xPSR.

-APSR (Application PSR) holds the result flags of arithmetic and logic operations: N (Negative), Z (Zero), C (Carry), V (oVerflow), and Q (saturation flag).
-The first four are the familiar condition code flags; if (a > b) in C code compiles down to checks against these flags.
+APSR (Application PSR) holds the result flags of arithmetic and logic operations: N (Negative), Z (Zero), C (Carry), V (oVerflow), and Q (Saturation).
+The first four are the condition code flags we are familiar with; C code like if (a > b) compiles down to checks against these flags.

-EPSR (Execution PSR) contains the Thumb state bit (T-bit) and the interruptible-continuable instruction bit.
-The T-bit on Cortex-M is always 1 (because only Thumb is supported), so you basically never need to manipulate it manually.
+EPSR (Execution PSR) contains the Thumb state bit (T-bit) and the If-Then flag.
+The T-bit on Cortex-M is always 1 (because only Thumb mode is supported), so we rarely need to manipulate it manually.

 IPSR (Interrupt PSR) holds the exception number of the currently executing exception.
-In Thread mode, IPSR is 0; if an interrupt is being handled, IPSR is the number of that interrupt.
-This is particularly useful when debugging HardFaults—reading IPSR lets you confirm which exception context you are in.
+IPSR is 0 in Thread mode; if an interrupt is being handled, IPSR contains that interrupt's number.
+This is particularly useful when debugging HardFaults—reading IPSR lets us confirm which exception context we are currently in.

 /// @brief 通过 xPSR 的条件标志理解 C 代码的比较操作